 [ Read: Book a summer private tour in Morocco ]

 TRAVEL RESTRICTIONS INSIDE MOROCCO

-Presently, travel between regions within Morocco is allowed, subject to a permit relatively easy to obtain from local authorities.
 Wearing a mask is compulsory nation- wide in public spaces.
-A curfew is still in place in large cities from 8 PM to 6 AM.
+A curfew is still in place in large cities from 9 PM to 6 AM.
 Public monuments are still closed to public, although Majorelle Gardens, Dar El Bacha museum, Le Jardin Secret or Kasbah des Oudayas ( most privately- owned tourist attractions) have been now open for months.
 Most of our partner guest houses, riads, desert camps and eco lodges have been opened since last Christmas.